04th February 2020

 The best way to do this is to add “so that” after your Facebook copy.

-See how Monday.com used the “So that” method in the example below:
+See how Monday.com uses the “So that” method:

 - Manage your team with monday.com so that you can build your team’s workflow.